 Transparent safety panels may be subjected to a change in physical properties due to the effect of UV.
-Consequently, it is necessary to evaluate transparent safety panels in an "as new" condition and after accelerated ageing to the equivalent 40 years except thermoplastic safety panels.
-The thermoplastic safety panels shall be evaluated in an "as new" condition and after accelerated aging to the equivalent 15 years.
+Consequently, it is necessary to evaluate transparent safety panels in an "as new" condition and after accelerated ageing to the equivalent 10 years.